CASE STUDY: FARO SCANNER PRODUCTION

 Manuel Caputo, Software Developer at FARO, is part of the R&D team developing SCENE software: “My expertise lies in the infrastructure space, specifically the Chromium browser that is used to render the HTML UI inside our application and the embedded HTTP backend that provides the interface to the existing C++ core.”

-He is the lead for the Mongoose integration.
+Manuel is the lead for the Mongoose Library integration.

 Background to SCENE development